untillpro/scm4j/scm4j-deployer-engine/README.md

 # Self-upgrade

-Deployer
+org.scm4j.deployer.engine.Deployer

 # Manual and Legacy Installations

-In some cases it is important to detect that products has been installed not using Deployer (legacy versions or manual installations)
+In some cases it is important to detect that products has been installed not using org.scm4j.deployer.engine.Deployer (legacy versions or manual installations)